Skip to main content

 TL;DR

 LinearB provides four user-merging mechanisms.
 Ad-hoc merge automatically merges newly discovered accounts when an exact identifier or email match exists (100% confidence).
 Auto-merge runs every 24 hours and automatically merges high-confidence suggestions (95%+ confidence).
 Bulk merge presents suggested merges for administrator approval (80%+ confidence).
 Single merge allows administrators to merge accounts directly from a user profile using suggestions or manual search.
+Administrators can also unmerge accounts when they need to remove an account from a merged user.

 Understand how user merging works